Forest Management

 FOREST LANDSCAPE ANALYSIS & DESIGN

 USDA.
 A process for developing and implementing land management objectives for landscape patterns.
 Provides a means by which forest landscapes can be understood as ecological systems.
 Proposes a strategy for designing landscape patterns to integrate ecological functions and forest planning.
-11 x 8-1/2, 116p, color photos, illus., 1993.
+11 x 8-1/2, 116p, color photos, illustrations, 1993.

-This title has gone out of print - limited quantity available.
+Sorry, this title has gone out of print - only 1 copy remaining!

 F6513 paperback..........US $14.00 CAN $19.95